Carrot Cake Oatmeal Cookies

 Carrots.
 Any type of carrot will work.
 I used pre shredded carrots and put them in the food processor to grate them into bits.

 Coconut oil.
-Coconut oil to replace the butter and make them dairy free.
+I love the flavor the coconut oil gives off in these cookies, plus it’s perfect for dairy free folks.
 If you prefer butter and have butter unhand, by all means please feel free to use that!

 Tips And Tricks For This Recipe.

 To get the carrot cake oatmeal cookies extra chewy, only bake for 11 minutes and then let them cool completely before touching.

 Make these cookies gluten free by using all purpose gluten free flour and gluten free oats.